 Other dances in Busoga include Nalufuka, a much faster and youthful version of Tamenhaibunga; Eirongo, a slower dance performance to celebrate the birth of twins; Amayebe, which builds physical stamina, especially for men; Enswezi, used to communicate to supernaturals and Ekigwo for wrestlers.

 Kamaleewa: These are tender bamboo shoots that are a delicacy among the Bagisu.
 Usually, after harvest, these shoots are first boiled and later on sundried before cooking.
 Others include; Atapa, Akaro and Sundried fish.

 The northern region is also a melting pot of quite a number of tribes including; Acholi, Langi, Alur, Kakwa, and Lugbara among others.

-This region comprises of the Acholi and Langi in the north, Alur, Lugbara and Madi in west Nile region.
+This region comprises the Acholi and Langi in the north, Alur, Lugbara, and Madi in the west Nile region.
 Like most of the regions, Langi and Acholi regions predominantly depend on agriculture as their economic activity, with millet and sorghum serving as staple foods.

 Marriage and Family life

 Naleyo dance is performed by the Karimajongs where women line up and men strike their breasts using fingers as they dance.
-The Karimajongs are a pastor community in the north-eastern part of Uganda.
+The Karimajongs is a pastor community in the northeastern part of Uganda.

 Malakwang: A sour vegetable usually prepared with groundnut paste to form a typical northern food.
 Malakwang is best served with sweet potatoes.
 Others include; Smoked fish and Ugali.